- Brand name

 What ETHYOL is used for

-Since these anti-cancer drugs can reduce the number of white blood cells in your body, you may get an infection or fever.
-ETHYOL helps prevent you from getting infection and fever from these drugs.
+Since anti-cancer drugs can reduce the number of white blood cells in your body, you may get an infection or fever.
+ETHYOL helps prevent you from getting infection and fever following the administration of certain anti-cancer drugs.

 ETHYOL is also used to protect the kidneys from being damaged during treatment with platinum-containing drugs.

 ETHYOL can reduce the risk and severity of a side effect called xerostomia in patients receiving radiation therapy for cancer to the head and neck.
 Xerostomia causes the mouth to be very dry and often painful which can affect speech and eating.

 Your doctor, however, may prescribe ETHYOL for another purpose.